 - use safety gates in homes with small children.

-No one expects to be the victim of something like a traumatic brain injury, but it’s important to understand the implications and how to deal with them should you find yourself with a TBI.
+At the Law Offices of Wolf and Pravato, No one expects to be the victim of something like a traumatic brain injury, but it’s important to understand the implications and how to deal with them should you find yourself with a TBI.

 We help the victims of other practice areas:

 - Birth Injury Florida

 - Car Accident Florida

 Read the latest legal blog on personal injury and accident in Florida